History and Philosophy

 • Close the gap for young indigenous Australians

 • Focus on school improvement in low socioeconomic areas”

 St. Joseph’s Flexible Learning Centre works with young people who are vulnerable and experience a complexity of inter-related needs.
 As discussed above, participation and retention are key elements in the philosophy of SJ Flexible Learning Centre, and the development of moral reasoning through the application of the four principles prepares students for responsible citizenship.
 The learning experiences also build self-confidence and esteem in students; promote an optimistic view of their potential and future, and assist them to develop the knowledge, skills and attitudes necessary to enjoy a healthy and fulfilling life.
 St. Joseph’s Flexible Learning Centre offers an inclusive and non-discriminating learning community to young people, who for a variety of reasons, are disenfranchised from mainstream education.
-Young people are enrolled from both genders, from a variety of language, cultural and religious backgrounds, with particular sensitivity to Indigenous culture, and from backgrounds of socio-economic disadvantage.
+Young people are enrolled from a variety of genders, sexualities, language, cultural and religious backgrounds, with particular sensitivity to indigenous culture and from backgrounds of socio-economic disadvantage.
 Young people are exposed to learning experiences that develop understanding and appreciation of diverse cultural values that constitute Australian society.
 Learning is focused around the individual needs of students and progress is carefully documented and monitored.
 Young people, in conjunction with their teachers, youth workers and wellbeing coordinator, draft learning plans with articulated education pathways.